alirafay265/COMSATSmaps/README.md

 This creates `navigation_engine.exe` which is required for the backend to function.

-> 💡 If you're on Mac/Linux, you may need to make it executable with `chmod +x navigation_engine`.
+> 💡 If you're on Mac/Linux, you may need to make it executable with `chmod +x navigation_engine` and tweak the server.js file accordingly (ask ChatGPT).

 ---